Kremilly/kremilly/README.md

 ## Hello World! 👋

 My name is Emily, but you can call me **Kremilly**.
 I'm brazillian transgender woman, 25 years old.
 That love learning about programming languages, technology, astronomy, music and others stuffs.
-I started to programmer with 15 years old, in language **VB.Net** (*Hard times*).
+I started to programmer with 15 years old, in the **VB.Net** language (*Hard times*).

 - 🔭 I’m currently working on [Linkscraper](https://github.com/Kremilly/linkscraper)
 - 🌱 I’m currently learning Go, Rust & Ruby